openfheorg/openfhe-python/README.md

 ## Installing using pip (for Ubuntu)

 On Ubuntu, openfhe-python can be installed using pip.
-All available releases are listed at [Python Package Index OpenFHE Releases](https://pypi.org/manage/project/openfhe/releases/).
+All available releases are listed at [Python Package Index OpenFHE Release History](https://pypi.org/project/openfhe/#history).
 Find the release for your version of Ubuntu and run

 ```
 pip install openfhe==<openfhe_package_version>